TheCowboyAI/w3/memory-bank/activeContext.md

 - Define the API contracts for each component
 - Develop detailed data flow diagrams
 - Create component implementation roadmap
+- Define interactions between system components and domain patterns
+- Develop domain-specific use cases applying the patterns

 ## Implementation Status

 The project is in the conceptualization phase.
-We have completed the high-level system design but implementation has not yet begun.
-The system_design.md file contains the current architectural design.
+We have completed the high-level system design and domain pattern definition but implementation has not yet begun.
+The system_design.md file contains the current architectural design, and domainPatterns.md defines the domain-specific patterns.

 ## Current Challenges